silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

+---
 title: Rich-text editing (WYSIWYG)
-summary: SilverStripe's use and configuration of TinyMCE html editor.
+summary: Silverstripe CMS's use and configuration of TinyMCE html editor.
+icon: file-code
+---
 # Rich-text editing (WYSIWYG)

 Editing and formatting content is the bread and butter of every content management system, which is why SilverStripe